-- Permanent life insurance with a term rider: Term riders aren’t available for all permanent life insurance policies, so you would need to confirm this before buying coverage.
+- Permanent life insurance with a term rider: Term riders aren’t available for all permanent life insurance policies, so you confirm this before buying coverage.
 A term rider acts like a term policy in that you can add coverage during years when you have greater financial obligations, such as until your mortgage is paid off.

 - Permanent life insurance and term life insurance: If you’re unable to add a term rider, you can purchase a term life insurance policy in addition to your permanent policy.
 This allows you to increase your total coverage when you need a larger combined death benefit, but to spend much less than if you bought a larger permanent policy.

 - Convertible term life insurance: If you think you will only need term life insurance but are unsure about your needs in the future, you can buy a convertible term policy.
 This is a term life insurance policy with an option to convert to permanent insurance later on, without the need to re-qualify.
 So if you were diagnosed with a medical condition that would make a new policy incredibly expensive, your permanent policy would be priced based upon your original health rating.
 But you need to ask about when you’re able to convert the policy, as you might only be allowed to do so within a certain number of years or when you turn a certain age.